 Do you want to know what to see in your next trip to North Sardinia?
-Let's leave together discovering 3 cities to visit: Olbia, Sassari and Alghero.
+Here is the itinerary to discover 3 unmissable cities: Olbia, Sassari and Alghero

 tickets banner

-The city of Olbia was called from Greeks 'happy city', it is the gateway to Sardinia and the economic engine of the Gallura region.
+We begin our itinerary in North Sardinia from the city of Olbia, called from Greeks 'happy city': it is the gateway to Sardinia and the economic engine of the Gallura region.
 This enchanting town overlooking the gulf is the ideal place to relax but also to let oneself be carried away by the merriment during the numerous events organised during the year: Olbia has hosted, for example, the World Aquabike Championship, the "Tattoo Show" Convention, the Giro d'Italia (an annual multiple-stage bicycle race) and concerts by international artists such as Jovanotti, J-AX, Laura Pausini, Subsonica and Maneskin.

 In addition to worldly events, Olbia is also the ideal place for those interested in history and archaeology: within the city you can visit the Archaeological Museum, the Basilica of San Silpicio and from there the Necropolis Museum, which houses an ancient Punic-Roman burial site consisting of 450 tombs.
 In mid-May, you can attend the festival of the city's patron saint, San Simplicio: a colourful procession accompanies the procession with traditional music and folkloric costumes.